 New Inundation Mapping Technology Helps EAP Development

 Knowing where a HHP dam is located that may impact your home, business, or favorite recreational area is important.
 But knowing the boundaries of the 'hazard area' also is important.
 This information may not be clearly defined unless there is an EAP for that dam.
-This information may not be clearly defined unless there is an EAP for that dam.
-FEMA Guidelines for EAPs state that an inundation map is one of the six basic elements needed in an EAP.
+A thorough EAP will include an 'inundation map' that shows the hazard area.

 Accurate dam breach analyses and inundation mapping are critical components for constructing useful Emergency Action Plans (EAPs) within downstream environment zones.
 Recent national guidance suggests EAP development as a top priority for all high-hazard dams.